zjalexander/Group-Policy/Documentation/README.txt

 the new settings should replace the settings in the results tab (but not column H) references to win8_ will need to be replaced with references to blue_.
 References to blue_ will be changed to whatever you call the new tab.

-2)
-final ADMX spreadsheet
-This is the template of the final form of the spreadsheet.
-The Administrative Templates section should be cleared.
-Copy the settings from the "result" page of the spreadsheet template and right click -> Paste VALUES this will prevent the formula from coming into the workbook, and prevent recalculation.

-Select the top row, and then Sort & Filter -> Filter

-The Instructions tab should be double-checked.
-Legal language needs to be run past LCA

-The Security tab should be verified with the Security CSE owners.